-Ideal Vacuum warrants, to the original purchaser, this product to be free from defects in workmanship and materials, for a period of one (1) year from the original delivery date.
+Ideal Vacuum warrants to the original purchaser, this product to be free from defects in workmanship and materials for a period of one year from the original delivery date.
 The liability of Ideal Vacuum, under this warranty, is limited to servicing, adjusting, repairing or replacing any unit or component part which, at Ideal Vacuum's sole discretion, is determined to have failed during normal, intended use.
-This warranty does not cover improper installation, process related damage, product used in any way other than defined in this manual, or any misuse, abuse, negligence, accident, or customer modification to the product.
+This warranty does not cover improper installation, process related damage, product use in any way other than defined in this manual, or any misuse, abuse, negligence, accident, or customer modification to the product.

 Prior to returning any product, we require that you contact us by phone or email to determine if the issue can be resolved quickly.
-A technical support representative will try to resolve the problem.
-If we cannot resolve the issue quickly, we will issue an RMA number and provide product return instructions.
+A technical support representative will work with you to resolve the problem.
+If the issue cannot be resolved in that manner, we will issue an RMA number and provide product return instructions.